RayTracing/raytracing.github.io/README.md

   - `src/` --
     Contains the source.

-  - `src/common/` --
-    Contains any headers that are common to two or more books.
-This is also where external headers are stored.

   - `src/<book>/` --
-    Contains the source specific to any one book.
-There is no sharing of source outside of the common directory.
+    Contains the final source code for each book.

   - `v3/` --
     All content (same general structure) for the v3.2.3 release (from December 2020).

+  - `v3/common` --
+    Contains v3 headers that are common to two or more v3 books.
+This is also where external headers are stored.

 Source Code